 and will be offered on July 13, September 7, and November 2.

 Part IV “Stevedores, Feluccas, and Windjammers”

 covers the Northern Waterfront, Fisherman’s Wharf, and Aquatic Park

 and will be offered on July 27, September 21, and November 16.

-Guided tours are led by SFMHS volunteers.
-They are free for current SFMHS members, $15 for non-members.
+Barbary Coast Trail Guided Tours are free for current SFHS members, $15 for non-members.
 Reservations are required; call 415-537-1105 ext 0, or email firstname.lastname@example.org.
 See calendar for upcoming tours.